-- \ Personnel The appraisal activities consist of the chief appraiser, a deputy chief appraiser, two clerks and contracted appraisal companies. - \ Data The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
+- Personnel The appraisal activities consist of the chief appraiser, two clerks and a contracted appraisal company. - Data The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
 The data is printed on a property record card (PRD) or on personal property data sheets.
 Other data used includes maps, sales data, fire and damage reports, building permits, photos, newspaper, etc.